ma3east/ma3east.github.io/README.md

 Feel free to contact me to discuss any opportunities.

 <hr>
 This site is built using Jekyll.

-Jekyll theme based on [Landing-Page Bootstrap theme ](http://startbootstrap.com/templates/landing-page/)
+Jekyll theme based on [Landing-Page Bootstrap theme](http://startbootstrap.com/templates/landing-page/)

+Credits: Landing Page is a free to use, open source Bootstrap theme created by [startbootstrap.com](http://startbootstrap.com/)

 ### License
 The contents of the Jekyll them repository are licensed under the [Apache